PeterGiattini/parliament/README.md

 - **Startup Guide**: See `STARTUP.md` for detailed startup instructions and troubleshooting
 - **Environment Configuration**: Check `env.example` files for all available configuration options

+## Known Issues

+- Single-agent "debates" are unstable, and agents are more likely to hallucinate.
+For best results, use at least two agents.

 ## Future Roadmap

 - **Customizable Debate Structure**: Configurable debate layer system